qwilanikan/qwilanikan.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Born in 1991, Qwill Duvall grew up in White Bear Lake Minnesota.
+Born in 1991, Qwill Duvall grew up in White Bear Lake, Minnesota.
 They received a BA in Studio Art as well as Computer Science from Carleton College in 2014.
-During their time at Carleton they also studied for a semester in the South Pacific.
+During their time at Carleton they also studied art for a semester in the South Pacific.

 Qwill is a non-binary artist who uses they/them pronouns.
 They live and work in Chicago, Illinois.
-They are interested in exploring many different mediums in their work.
+Qwill is interested in exploring many different mediums in their work.

 <!--<a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>-->